laconiajs/website/docs/guides/injecting-dependencies.md

 dependencies and function execution.
 In non-serverless development, you can and will normally only focus on the latter.
 This brings a unique challenge to AWS Lambda development as it is very difficult to test a handler function when it is responsible for doing both the object creations and the application run.
-@laconia/core is a simple dependency injection framework for your Lambda code, hence solving this problem for you.
+The [`core`](api/core.md) package is a simple dependency injection framework for your Lambda code, hence solving this problem for you.

 Laconia explicitly splits the responsibility of the object creations and Lambda function execution.
 Laconia also provides a simple way for you to execute your